 Angel's solaro is cut the Italian way; a slim 6x2 double-breasted jacket with wide peak lapels, soft shoulders, and jet pockets.

-For the record, Angel also has a single-breasted Solaro suit, as we've featured before.
+For the record, Angel also has a single-breasted Solaro suit.

 There's that Belgian loafer again, this time in a bluish-grey canvas with leather trim.

 Khaled's solaro is cut the Neapolitan way; nipped at the waist and broad in the shoulders, with patch pockets, bold lapels, and generously roped sleeves.